deniskovalenko/prophecy/README.md

 Then, go to http://localhost:4200/ to access Dashboard.

 # Capabilities:
-1)Deploy scikit-learn classifier as a REST api with no coding needed.
+1) Deploy scikit-learn classifier as a REST api with no coding needed.
 Just upload pickle file with trained model (http://scikit-learn.org/stable/modules/model_persistence.html) to the dashboard or use one trained with AutoML on top of TPOT framework (https://automl.info/tpot/) and send requests.

 2) Run A/B testing of models - split traffic accross models for canary deployment.